-The melted cheese adds the requisite flavour, so Viennese kitchens use stronger cheeses like Emmentaler, Bergkäse (mountain cheese), or even Cheddar.
+The melted cheese adds the requisite flavour, so Viennese kitchens use stronger cheeses like Emmentaler, Bergkäse, or even Cheddar.

 Käsespätzle tends to be associated with more mountainous regions that Vienna, but has become fairly universal in Austria.
 I suspect partly because it’s one of the few traditional dishes suitable for vegetarians.

 One or two Knödel make main courses, particularly the Fleischknödel variation (dumplings with a meat filling).
 And, of course, the bread-based Semmellknödel or Serviettenknödel forms an essential part of the Schweinsbraten experience.

 This is one I’ve never really grasped.
 At its heart, Tafelspitz is boiled beef, but they treat the dish like a speciality in Vienna.
 Perhaps it’s all in the cooking.

 The treat (and magic) is in the broth used in the boiling process, which then finds use as a soup or gravy.
 As with Schweinsbraten, vegetables might be boiled along with the beef, and these take up the flavour of the meat in the process.

-Emperor Franz Joseph enjoyed a bit of Tafelspitz, making it one of various recipes that carry a hint of nobility.
+Emperor Franz Joseph enjoyed his Tafelspitz, making it one of various recipes that carry a hint of nobility.
 (More on Tafelspitz)

 This meat and onion ragout mostly uses beef (Rindsgulasch), but pork (Schweinsgulasch), veal (Kalbsgulasch) and other meats sometimes make an appearance.

 The dish originates from Hungary, but Austria has adopted it as a traditional local meal.
 (To be fair, Hungary was once part of the Vienna-led Habsburg empire.)